AlchemyCMS/alchemy-guides/guides/custom_authentication.md

 Alchemy.logout_path = '/auth/logout'
 ~~~

-## Mandatory methods
+## Mandatory configuration

+### Relationships
+- `has_many :folded_pages` -
+  This will allow alchemy to store page tree folding on a per user basis.

 ### Setting roles

 The only method that AlchemyCMS needs from your user class is `alchemy_roles`.
 This method has to return an array of strings containing at least one of these roles:

 * `member`
 * `author`